BonzaiThePenguin/WikiSort/Chapter 4: Helping.md

 &nbsp;&nbsp;&nbsp;[5 a] [5 b] [4 c]  <--->  [4 c] <b>[5 b] [5 a]</b>

 A more-intelligent reversal that maintains the order of equivalent elements is needed before this can be added to the algorithm.
 Another possibility is creating a slightly modified duplicate of the sort function, one that works better for reversed data.
+Keep in mind that the reversal doesn't have to be <i>perfect</i> – as long as it maintains the order of equivalent items, any estimate of moving the items into ascending order would be better than doing nothing at all.

 =======================